Save time and money

 Count part of your senior year towards a master’s degree in computer science.

 The accelerated 4+1 programs in computer science (CS) or computer systems engineering (CSE) is available for students currently admitted in the Bachelor of Science (BS) in computer science or the Bachelor of Science in Engineering (BSE) in computer systems engineering program.
-Students entering the 4+1 accelerated program will be admitted to the Master of Science in computer science thesis program or the Master of Computer Science non-thesis program.
+Students entering the 4+1 accelerated program will be admitted to the Master of Science in computer science program (thesis or non-thesis) or the Master of Computer Science ONLINE program (non-thesis).
 Due to the research required for the thesis based programs, it may take more than one year of graduate work to complete the master’s degree.

 How does it work?

-The merge (or integration) between the two programs occurs when students select their CSE 4XX courses if they are CS students or when they CSE students choose their CSE Technical Electives for the bachelor’s program.
+The merge (or integration) between the two programs occurs when students select their CSE 4XX or their Technical Electives for the bachelor’s program.
 The courses that you choose to double count will apply toward the 30-hour master’s degree (in addition to applying toward the 120-hour bachelor’s degree).
-Once the bachelor’s degree is completed, students will need an additional 21 credit hours to earn the master’s degree. *Courses can only be eligible for double counting after acceptance into the 4+1.
-Students interested in this program must meet the following eligibility requirements to be considered for admission:
+Once the bachelor’s degree is completed, students will need an additional 21 credit hours to earn the master’s degree.
+Learn more about program eligibility and admissions deadline and processes for this program.

 How to enroll in graduate courses once accepted

-- Meet with CIDSE graduate advisor to develop the graduate interactive plan of study.
-Students should plan to finish their graduate program within one year of completing their bachelor’s degree
+- Meet with CIDSE 4+1 Advisor to develop graduate plan of study (iPOS).
+Students should plan to finish their graduate program within a year and a half of completing their Bachelor’s degree.

 Steps after admission